 Jump to:

-I use long-grain white basmati rice, which is neutral in flavor, nutty, and flavorful.
-Sauteeing the rice in garlicky butter develops nutty notes, helps the individual grains maintain their integrity, and prevents clumping.
+Sauteeing the rice in garlic butter develops nutty notes, helps the individual rice grains maintain their integrity, and prevents clumping.

 Scroll down to the recipe card below for full information on ingredients and amounts.